Free Walking Tour Berlin

 1. Define Rules for African Colonial Expansion

-The conference sought to establish guidelines for European colonial powers to follow when staking their claims in Africa.
-This included establishing requirements such as effective occupation, treaties with local rulers, and notification of other European nations to prevent clashes over territories.
+A conference was held, to provide guidelines for European colonial power to follow when claiming Africa.
+It included setting out the requirements such as effective occupation, treaty with local rulers, notification to other European nations so as not to bring on clashes in territories.

 2. Formalize the Principle of Effective Occupation